 Paul bought me a baking steel and these fun dice for my birthday last month >> which, btw, was clearly just as much a present for him, as it was for me!

 I don’t think, however, he knew how much pizza he was about to eat from now until eternity.
 Or until I get fixated on something else.

-After many articles and recipes, I fell in love with this basic dough.
+After many articles and recipes, I fell in love with this basic and easy pizza dough.
 I’ve been going through a batch a week.
-But the beauty is, it’s so incredibly easy to make!
+But the beauty is, it’s so incredibly simple to make!